 No Increased Risk-taking with Hockey Helmets

-Summary: This email from John Sabelli, then Chairman of ASTM's hockey equipment subcommittee, followed a New York Times article on bicycle helmets that talked about riders taking increased risks if they wore helmets.
+Summary: This email from John Sabelli, then Chairman of ASTM's hockey equipment subcommittee, followed a New York Times article on bicycle helmets that talked about riders taking increased risks if they wore helmets, known as risk compensation.

 Bicycle helmets are being attacked with the same faulty reasoning that we have been fighting in ice hockey for decades: the myth that the protective headgear gives a false sense of security resulting in more aggressive play.
 (Why didn't gloves and shin guards do this?)
 Since its introduction in the mid 1970's, the hockey helmet and full face protector has been blamed for everything from high sticks to player aggression to head spearing and spinal injuries.
 Review of facts and injury data have repeatedly exposed this falsehood, yet we are still fighting it, and it persists at the coaching level.
 The facts showed that eye-blinding injuries ceased where full face protectors were worn.
 The facts showed that spinal injuries decreased significantly after rule changes prohibiting spearing and checking from behind were enforced.